 Cleansing towelettes are useful and handy - and very expensive.

 Wet cleansing towelettes are becoming increasingly more popular.
 The towelettes are especially useful if you are travelling.
-The big advantage: they can easily be stored in your carry-on luggage and will pass through every security inspection at the airport.
+The significant advantage: they can easily be stored in your carry-on luggage and will pass through every security inspection at the airport.
 And the performance of the towelettes also speaks for itself.
-Most towelettes remove make-up and mascara without any trouble.
-This is mostly done by oil and water, but also with wash active substances (Tenside).
-The contents also often include allergenic fragances.
-In any case, it would be a good idea to use some hot water after the use of these towelettes, to remove the last bits of make-up, but also the oil and tenside from the skin.
-If these stick to the skin, this could lead to irritated skin and clogged pores.
+Most towelettes remove makeup and mascara without any trouble.
+This is mostly done by oil and water, but also with wash active substances (Tensides).
+There are also often included allergenic fragrances.
+In any case, it would be a good idea to use some warm water after the use of these towelettes, to remove the last bits of make-up, but also the oil and tenside from the skin.
+If they stick to the skin, it could lead to irritated skin and clogged pores.

-Cleansing towelettes are very practical in use, but they are also very expensive and not very environmentally friendly.
+Cleansing towelettes are convenient in use, but they are also costly and not very environmentally friendly.

-The nu:ju cleansing cloth costs 9.90 euros and can be used for approximately one year.
-So it's not just good for your wallet, but also for the environment!
+The nu:ju cleansing cloth costs from 8 euros and can be used for approximately one year.
+So, it is not just good for your wallet, but also for the environment!